List of Speaker of the United States House of Representatives elections: December 1843

-An election for speaker took place December 4, 1843, at the start of the 28th United States Congress following the 1842–43 elections in which Democrats won a majority of the seats.
+An election for speaker took place on December 4, 1843, at the start of the 28th United States Congress following the 1842–43 elections in which Democrats won a majority of the seats.
 John W. Jones received a majority of the votes cast and was elected speaker.

 December 1845

-An election for speaker took place December 1, 1845, at the start of the 29th United States Congress following the 1844–45 elections in which Democrats won a majority of the seats.
+An election for speaker took place on December 1, 1845, at the start of the 29th United States Congress following the 1844–45 elections in which Democrats won a majority of the seats.
 John W. Davis received a majority of the votes cast and was elected speaker.

 December 1847

-An election for speaker took place December 6, 1847, at the start of the 30th Congress, following the 1846–47 elections in which the Whigs won a slim majority of the seats.
+An election for speaker took place on December 6, 1847, at the start of the 30th Congress, following the 1846–47 elections in which the Whigs won a slim majority of the seats.
 Robert C. Winthrop received a majority of the votes cast in the 3rd ballot and was elected speaker.
 The election became a multi-ballot affair when a few "Conscience Whigs" initially refused to support Winthrop because he rejected their demand for a pledge to constitute key House committees so as to favor the reporting of antislavery legislation.

 December 1849

 An election for speaker took place December 3–22, 1849, at the start of the 31st Congress, following the 1848–49 elections in which the Democrats won a slim majority of the seats.
 Divisions within both the Democratic Party and Whig Party over slavery plus the presence of the new Single-issue antislavery Free Soil Party led to pandemonium in the House and a protracted struggle to elect a speaker.
-After 59 ballots without a majority choice, the House adopted a plurality rule stating that, if after three more ballots no one garnered a majority of the votes, the person receiving the highest number of votes on the next ensuing ballot would be declared to have been chosen speaker.
+After 59 ballots without a majority choice, the House adopted a plurality rule stating that, if after three more ballots no-one garnered a majority of the votes, the person receiving the highest number of votes on the next ensuing ballot would be declared to have been chosen speaker.
 On the decisive 63rd ballot, Howell Cobb received the most votes, 102 votes out of 221, or nine less than a majority, and was elected speaker.
 Altogether, 94 individual congressmen received votes in this election.

 December 1851

-An election for speaker took place December 1, 1851, at the start of the 32nd Congress following the 1850–51 elections in which Democrats won a majority of the seats.
+An election for speaker took place on December 1, 1851, at the start of the 32nd Congress following the 1850–51 elections in which Democrats won a majority of the seats.
 Linn Boyd received a majority of the votes cast and was elected speaker.

 December 1853

-An election for speaker took place December 5, 1853, at the start of the 33rd Congress following the 1852–53 elections in which Democrats won a majority of the seats.
+An election for speaker took place on December 5, 1853, at the start of the 33rd Congress following the 1852–53 elections in which Democrats won a majority of the seats.
 Linn Boyd received a majority of the votes cast and was re-elected speaker.